Crabtain959/SyNBEATS/README.md

 ```python
 placebo_test(control_ids=None, use_gpu=None, plot=True)
 ```
 Performs a placebo test using control groups, and returns a dictionary for the predictions for each contrl ID and a float for p-value of the placebo test.
+Multiple treated unit placebo test is not supported because it invloves too much intensive computation.

 **_Parameters_**:
 1. **`control_ids`**: list[int] or `None`, optional, default=`None`\